An Evaluation of the Modern Scuba Diving Training Industry

 I am sure many occasional divers are like that.
 They are inevitably constrained by time, money and opportunity limitations.

-Dive centers and instructors are influenced to target experiential divers and then it’s those training providers who get the blame for not expanding the commitment of their student divers.
+Dive centres and instructors are influenced to target experiential divers and then it’s those training providers who get the blame for not expanding the commitment of their student divers.

 How are they influenced?
-Take a look at the incentive and recognition ‘schemes’ that some agencies use to reward dive centers, instructors and instructor-trainers exclusively for high volumes of student turnover.
-The focus on quantity, rather than quality, of diver education provision is as obvious as it is insidious.
+Take a look at the incentive and recognition ‘schemes’ that some agencies use to reward dive centres, instructors and instructor-trainers exclusively for high volumes of student turnover.
+The focus on quantity, rather than quality, of diver education provision, is as obvious as it is insidious.

 Inevitably, there are winners and losers.

-The result is ‘successful’ sausage-factory dive centers.
-Big sales pitches, low prices, insubstantial training and low quality education at every level from OW to instructor and beyond.
-It results in a very high turnover of divers, allowing larger dive centers and more instructors employed.
+The result is ‘successful’ sausage-factory dive centres.
+Big sales pitches, low prices, insubstantial training and low-quality education at every level from OW to the instructor and beyond.
+It results in a very high turnover of divers, allowing larger dive centres and more instructors employed.

 We are now in the era of ‘experiential dive instructors’.
 Students who are expertly sold onto ‘zero-to-hero’ training to pro level; in extremely short time-scales and without the need to accumulate any significant expertise or experience.
 ‘Professionals’ who dive (and teach!) for only a year or two before discontinuing active, frequent participation in scuba diving.
 It’s insane…

-Mass market diving motives have reached the technical diving community and turn-over focused dive centers or instructors cannot resist the opportunity to increase their turn-over by offering a ‘wider range’ of experiences for their customers to enjoy.
+Mass-market diving motives have reached the technical diving community and turn-over focused dive centres or instructors cannot resist the opportunity to increase their turn-over by offering a ‘wider range’ of experiences for their customers to enjoy.

 So, we’ve covered the top of the pyramid (niche agencies) and the bottom of the pyramid (mass market agencies).
 It’s much harder to identify any agency which actively or primarily focuses on the middle of the pyramid.